Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 The most famous sweet in Yazd is Ghotab.
 If you have been to Yazd even once, you have tried this delicious sweet.
 The history of this Yazdi Persian sweets dates back to the Qajar period and today, it can be purchased in two types: Yazdi ghotab and honey ghotab.

-Yazdi ghotab like Kermani kolompeh is a type of nutty pastry whose outer layer is made of wheat flour and eggs along with milk, and its core is made of almond powder, cardamom powder, and sugar powder.
+Persian Ghotab like Kermani Kolompeh is a type of nutty pastry whose outer layer is made of wheat flour and eggs along with milk, and its core is made of almond powder, cardamom powder, and sugar powder.

 Ghotab is fried in oil and finally coated with powdered sugar.
 The difference between Yazdi ghotab and honey ghotab is that it uses honey instead of powdered sugar.